-Beginning on October 4, 2014, the effect of revenue and expenses from the operations of North Valley Bancorp, and the issuance of TriCo Bancshares common shares as consideration in the merger are included in the results of the Company.
+Beginning on October 4, 2014, the effect of revenue and expenses from the operations of North Valley Bancorp, and the issuance of TriCo common shares as consideration in the merger are included in the results of the Company.

 The assets acquired and liabilities assumed from North Valley Bancorp were accounted for in accordance with ASC 805 "Business Combinations," using the acquisition method of accounting and were recorded at their estimated fair values on the October 3, 2014 acquisition date, and its results of operations are included in the Company's consolidated statements of income since that date.
 The excess of the fair value of consideration transferred over total identifiable net assets was recorded as goodwill.
 The goodwill arising from the acquisition consists largely of the synergies and economies of scale expected from combining the operations of the Company and North Valley Bancorp.
 None of the goodwill is deductible for income tax purposes as the acquisition was accounted for as a tax-free exchange.
-The fair value estimate for loans is considered provisional as additional information related to the fair value of such loans as of October 3, 2014 may become available in the future.
-Management may adjust the fair value of loans acquired from North Valley Bancorp for a period of up to one year from the date of the acquisition.
-Any adjustment to the fair value of loans acquired from North Valley Bancorp would have residual effects on deferred tax assets and goodwill.